jehielle/jehielle/README.md

 i'm currently working on a few projects - stay tuned!

+in the meantime, visit my [site](https://jehielle.github.io/) for more.

 <!--
 **jehielle/jehielle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.